 Most community banks are not prepared for these questions.
 The fidelity bond alone runs 30 pages before riders.
 Expecting a compliance officer to cross-reference three policies from three carriers is unrealistic without help.

 This is what the Risk Intelligence Report is designed to do.
-I read your cyber policy, fidelity bond, and D&O side by side, map how they interact against real incident scenarios, flag the security warranty gaps, and produce a board-ready report that answers the examiner’s question before they ask it.
+I read your cyber policy, fidelity bond, and D&O side by side, map how they interact against real incident scenarios, flag the security warranty gaps, and produce a Board-ready report that answers the examiner’s question before they ask it.

 If your next exam is approaching, get in touch.
 I will tell you whether your current coverage holds up, or whether there are gaps worth fixing before the examiner finds them.